ashleefv/ColDepSignalingImpact/README.md

 * thresholdwavefront.m
 This file contains the function that calculates the propagation distance of the threshold concentration.

-### Recommended Supplementary Package
+### Recommended Supplementary Packages
-export_fig for exporting MATLAB figures: https://github.com/altmany/export_fig
+export_fig for exporting MATLAB figures https://github.com/altmany/export_fig

-distinguishable_colors for obtaining a larger color scheme than the default amount given by MATLAB for the concentration profiles. https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors
+distinguishable_colors for obtaining a larger color scheme than the default amount given by MATLAB for the concentration profiles https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors